 Meaningful sessions can be delivered regardless of numbers attending training and with minimal equipment and expense to the club or school.

-- Provides coaches with the knowledge, skills and attributes to effectively coach young players or adults in the 15-a-side game.
+- It provides coaches with the knowledge, skills and attributes to effectively coach young players and adults.

 UKCC L3 - Advanced Coaching Award